nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 To install the |NCS| system-wide, complete the following steps:

-1. Follow steps 1 and 2 in Zephyr's :ref:`zephyr:getting_started` to update your operating system and install dependencies.
+1. Follow the steps in the following sections of Zephyr's :ref:`zephyr:getting_started` to update your operating system and install dependencies:

+   * :ref:`zephyr:host_setup`
+   * :ref:`zephyr:install-required-tools`

 #.
 Install west.
    Expand the section below to see the commands.